 Dark phase adults feature a brown body and secondary feathers contrasting against the white primary and tail feathers.

 Prefers open grassland habitats dominated by grasses or sparse sagebrush.
-For nesting it requires a raised rocky outcrop or wildlife tree surrounded by open grassland where it can forage for its preferred prey, the Columbian Ground Squirrel.
-There have only been a few records of Ferruginous Hawk in the Okanagan-Similkameen region.
+For nesting, Ferruginous Hawks require a raised rocky outcrop or wildlife tree surrounded by open grassland where it can forage for its preferred prey, the Columbian Ground Squirrel.
+There have only been a few records of Ferruginous Hawk in the Okanagan and Similkameen valleys.

 You Can Help!

 Retain wildlife trees, especially those with established hawk nests